roderickjackson-bradley/socket_io_app/work/w10/d2/03-intro-to-jsx.md

 The `things` array would more commonly be held in the component's **state** or **props** object, which we'll be covering in a future lesson.

 Pretty cool.
-JSX automatically spreads out the components in an array.
+React automatically renders arrays of components in JSX expressions (`{listOfThings}`).

-Note that because `things.map(...)` results in a value (a new array), it is an expression, therefore, it's actually possible to put it right in the JSX like this:
+Because `things.map(...)` is an expression (that returns a new array), it's possible to put it inline within the JSX like this:

 ```js
 function Greeter(props) {